Key Takeaways:

 Birds are experts at finding places where warm air escapes the building.
 They will use even the smallest gap in a door frame or a missing vent cover to enter a facility for warmth or nesting.

-5. Check Timing Mechanisms on Automatic Doors.
-Make Sure Doors Seal When They Close
+5. Check Timing Mechanisms on Automatic Doors and Make Sure Doors Seal When They Close

 These doors should close approximately 6 seconds after the person enters the building and clears the sensor.
 If a door lags or stays open too long, it creates an inviting path inside.